acmutd/hackportal/docs/set-up.md

 ![App configuration](./images/set-up-2.png)

 Now go back to the HackPortal project files.
 Rename the `.env.template` file to `.env.local`.
-This is where you will set up the app's environment variables.
+This is where the app's environment variables will be set up.

 The file should look like this: